 A Few London Secrets

-• karengeiger
+- karengeiger

-• 3 min read
+- 2 min read

 If seeing the changing of the guards is on your list, you may want to also consider the changing of the horse guards.
-The route they take along the mall from the palace to Horseguards gives you ample opportunity to see them walking in formation.
-The parade ground at Horseguards is where the ceremonies take place.
+The route they take along the mall from the palace to Horseguards parade gives you ample opportunity to see them walking in formation.
+The parade ground is where many ceremonies take place.
 The horsemanship is amazing (if you see nothing wrong, that's the whole point!) and the horses are spectacular.
 Conveniently, now you're right next to the Churchill War Rooms, and Trafalgar Square is a close walk where you'll find the National Gallery and National Portrait Gallery.

 If you have an interest in art collections and wish to steer clear of large crowds, The Courthold Gallery offers a lesser-known yet highly impressive collection.
 It's definitely worth visiting!